theosanderson/Advanced_OT2/Raspbian_OT2/README.md

 ## Make robot-specific customizations
 ### SSH into your robot
 You should now be able to access your robot by SSH, as before with the Pi.
-Now we need to change some things to allow the robot to talk to robot componenents.
+Now we need to change some things to allow the Pi to talk to robot componenents.

 ### Enable UART
 We need to enable the UART port which the Pi uses to talk to the SmoothieBoard that controls the robots motors.
 To do this edit `/boot/config.txt` (i.e. `sudo nano /boot/config.txt`) and edit the section at the bottom.
 We need to add `enable_uart=1` (replacing any other enable_uart line) and to add `dtoverlay=pi3-disable-bt`.
 The first will enable the UART port, the second will disable the Pi's bluetooth which normally uses the same pins.